Houdini 20.5 Reference Panes

 Select a snapshot

-• LMB click the thumbnail in the snapshot strip.
+• click the thumbnail in the snapshot strip.
 Selected snapshots have a yellow border around the thumbnail.

-• ⌃ Ctrl + LMB to toggle selection.
+• ⌃ Ctrl + to toggle selection.

 • Drag a selection box to select multiple snapshots at once.